mizzao/meteor-sharejs/README.md

 }
 ```

-ShareJS 0.7.0+ will apparently support mongo-backed documents, but we're using Redis for now because it's stable.
+You can also use `db.type` of `none` to have all documents and operations in memory.

 ## Notes

+- When using the default mongo driver, you must not use collections called `docs` or `ops`.
+[These are used by ShareJS](https://github.com/share/ShareJS/blob/v0.6.2/src/server/db/mongo.coffee).
 - There's currently no security on this; ShareJS is agnostic to the Meteor users.
 The document ids are used for access.
 - It's best to create a `Meteor.Collection` for your documents which generates good unique ids to connect to ShareJS with.
 Use these to render the templates above.
-See the documents demo source for examples.
+See the [documents demo](https://github.com/mizzao/meteor-documents-demo) for examples.
 - Importing ace dependencies is somewhat unsatisfactory.
 Waiting for improvements to Meteor package management system.
 - We should integrate ShareJS auth with Meteor accounts, but these randomly generated ids are safe for most use cases.